Breast Cancer Screening Guidelines – Breast Self-Examination

-Updates to breast cancer screening recommendations in recent years have created confusion over the value of breast self-exam (BSE).
 Many of the studies that inspired criticism of BSE were done before it was known how to perform BSE correctly.
-Researchers relied on pamphlets and demonstrations as teaching devices and failed to address the central question: what does a lump actually feel like?
+Researchers initially relied on pamphlets and demonstrations as teaching devices and failed to address the central question: what does a lump actually feel like?
+A body of research supported in part by the National Cancer Institute documents that breast examination ia a skill that can be learned through practice.
+A summary of the evidence can be found here

 American Cancer Society.
 (2014).
 American Cancer Society Guidelines for the Early Detection of Cancer. http://www.cancer.org/healthy/findcancerearly/cancerscreeningguidelines/american-cancer-society-guidelines-for-the-early-detection-of-cancer